mrblomblo/yt-dlp-usage-script/README.md

 <img width="640" src="https://github.com/mrblomblo/yt-dlp-usage-script/assets/63555404/01ff747c-0fb3-4870-9c33-03aad84007e6">

-* Detection of invalid URL format & Detection of invalid user inputs
+* Detection of invalid URL format and invalid user inputs
-* Easy customization with YT-DLP CLI args in VARS.txt *see below*
+* Easy customization with YT-DLP CLI args in VARS.txt (*see Customization*)
 * Easy updates with [update.bat](https://github.com/mrblomblo/yt-dlp-usage-script/releases/latest/download/update.bat)
+* Manual resolution picker (This is disabled by default, but can be enabled in *VARS.txt*)

 **NOTE:** The FLAC files that get downloaded with this script are most likely not going to be “true" FLACs, since they get re-encoded from (most likely) M4A or OPUS.
 It does however sound marginally better than the regular mp3 file that you get from the script, but that may just be a placebo.